Mike-Morin/MAGI/README.md

-# Welcome
-These public tools, devices, and data are developed and collected to advance our understanding of intelligence through the exploration of exotic computing hardware.

-Unfortunately, most of my work on this subject is not public due to ethical concerns.
-Much of this falls into the "bad AI" category and is not fit for sharing.
-Feel free to contact me to commiserate.

 ## 20 Pin Electrode Connector
  Pogo pin connector to bare wire.
 For mounting to a microscope stage and make contact with a microscope slide electrode array.
 This PCB goes on the stage, slides slide under the pogo pins, and a very flexible wiring harness comes off this board and into your test gear.
 The idea is to save a lot of money on a probe station microscope combo.